drbap/magicuser-themes-for-vscode/README.md

 ✨ **LIGHT THEMES**:
 - MagicUser Light
 - MagicUser Light Gray
+- MagicUser Neblina
 - MagicUser Sea
 - MagicUser Sun

 **Note**: The **dark themes** have a dimmed version (**Night** version) to be used in dark environments and for those who like darker themes.
 Colors have been adjusted to maintain syntax highlighting consistency.

-Thank YOU for using it 👍.
-I hope you find one or more themes that make you more productive and help to bring new ideas, motivation and inspiration to your daily work/study.
+I hope you find one or more themes that help bring new ideas, motivation and inspiration to your daily work/study.

 ## Installation